mhekkel/libzeep/docs/lib-http.md

 Cookies stored in the headers can be accessed using [memberref zeep::http::request::get_cookie `get_cookie`].

-A __request__ may also contain a payload, usually only in case of a =POST= or =PUT=.
+A __request__ may also contain a payload, usually only in case of a ``POST`` or ``PUT``.

 Requests can have parameters.
-These can be passed url-encoded in the uri, or they can be encoded in the payload using =application/x-www-form-urlencoded= or =multipart/form-data= encoding.
+These can be passed url-encoded in the uri, or they can be encoded in the payload using ``application/x-www-form-urlencoded`` or ``multipart/form-data`` encoding.
 The various [memberref zeep::http::reply::get_parameter `get_parameter`] members allow retrieving these parameters by name, optinally passing in a default value in case the parameter was not part of the request.

 A special case are file parameters, these are retrieved using [memberref zeep::http::reply::get_file_parameter `get_file_parameter`].
 This returns a [classref zeep::http::file_param `file_param`] struct that contains information about the uploaded file.
 Using the [classref zeep::char_streambuf `char_streambuf`] class you can efficiently read the contents of such a file: